slatedocs/slate/source/index.html.md

 > Response

-> - A success response message is comprised of a `responseCode` `200`, the name of the generated report and its ID on Expensify.
+> - A success response message is comprised of a `responseCode` `200`, the name of the generated report, and its ID on Expensify.

 ```
 {